nio-blocks/attribute_selector/README.md

 Output
 ---------
-Same list of signals as input.
+The input list of signals but with modified attributes.